Meta AR Glasses Hit 10 Million Sales: The Next Computing Platform Takes Shape

 Ecosystem Expansion

-- Social Filters: Share real-time AR effects to all major platforms
+- Social filters: Real-time AR effects shareable to major platforms

-Over 5,000 apps have already been submitted for review.
+More than 5,000 apps have been submitted for review.

 Competitive Landscape